compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 ```
       [#                   ]   5% Performing simulations

+> **NB:** The `posterior_predictive_check()` function can also accept an
+`ipyclient` parameter to specify to use an ipyparallel backend.
+For
+simplicity here we will not use this option, but in reality it would be
+a good idea to parallelize the posterior predictive simulations.
+See the
+[MESS parallelization docs](MESS_parallelization.md) for more info about
+-per-taskow to implement the parallel backend.
 This time the only thing we *have* to pass in is the empirical data and
 the dataframe of prediction values, but I'm showing a couple more arguments
 here for the sake of completeness.
 Setting `est_only` to True will use only